 The Company and Azarga also agreed to form certain strategic alliances pursuant to the Private Placement Agreement.
-In particular, the parties have agreed to share data and expertise, Azarga has agreed to provide certain advisory services to the Company and to use its best efforts to support any equity financings undertaken by the Company and the Company agreed to appoint a representative of Azarga to the board of directors of the Company and to the Company's audit committee for so long as Azarga and/or its affiliates own in the aggregate at least 10% of the issued and outstanding Shares.
+In particular, the parties have agreed to share data and expertise, Azarga has agreed to provide certain advisory services to the Company and use its best efforts to support any equity financings undertaken by the Company and the Company agreed to appoint a representative of Azarga to the Board and to the Company's audit committee for so long as Azarga and/or its affiliates own in the aggregate at least 10% of the issued and outstanding Shares.

-In addition, Azarga has agreed to purchase a 60% interest in the Company's Centennial Project located in Weld County, Colorado for a total Purchase Price of \$1,500,000.
-The Company will retain a 40% interest in the Centennial Project.
-For details of this transaction, refer to the heading entitled "Centennial Project - Weld, Country, Colorado".
+In addition, Azarga purchased a 60% interest in the Company's Centennial Project located in Weld County, Colorado for a total purchase price of \$1,500,000.
+The Company retained a 40% interest in the Centennial Project.
+For details of this transaction, refer to the section entitled "Resource Property Interests - Colorado, USA".

 In accordance with the Company's accounting policy on mineral properties, discussed below, this transaction, once approved by the Company's shareholders, triggered management's assessment of the Centennial Project for impairment, which had a carrying value of \$14,844,868 as of June 30, 2013.
-As a result of this assessment, the Company incurred an impairment charge of \$12,344,868 for the three months ended September 30, 2013.
+As a result of this assessment, the Company incurred an impairment charge of \$12,344,868 for the year ended December 31, 2013.

-Pursuant to the Loan Agreement (the "Loan Agreement") dated October 21, 2013, Azarga agreed to make available to the Company a loan facility (the "2013 Facility") in the amount of \$3,600,000 (the "Loan Amount").
-The 2013 Facility contains features providing for conversion into common shares of Powertech at a premium to the closing price on Friday, October 18, 2013.
+Pursuant to the Loan Agreement (the "Loan Agreement") dated October 21, 2013, Azarga agreed to make available to the Company a loan facility (the "Loan Facility") in the amount of \$3,600,000 (the "Loan Amount").
+The Loan Facility contains features providing for conversion into common shares of Powertech at a premium to the closing price on October 18, 2013.

-Concurrent with the closing of the 2013 Facility, the Company converted the Debenture into 8,450,035 common shares of the Company at CDN\$0.07 per share, appointed a new director, changed certain officers, terminated certain management contracts and proceeded with closing its Vancouver office.
+Concurrent with the closing of the Loan Facility, the Company converted the Debenture into 8,450,035 common shares of the Company at C\$0.07 per share, appointed a new director to the Board, changed certain officers, terminated certain management contracts and proceeded with closing its Vancouver office.